Two very different tools for the same job

 Piskel: free forever.

-Sprite AI: free tokens to start, then packages from $5.
-Each generation costs 1 token regardless of size.
+Sprite AI: free tokens to start, then token packs from $10 or plans from $8/mo.
+Each sprite costs 1 token regardless of size.

 For context: hiring a pixel artist runs $20-100+ per sprite.
 Asset packs give you someone else's vision.
 And your own time isn't free — what's an hour of your time actually worth?